Qulliq Energy: Operations

-Low population, severe weather, and remoteness of transportation and construction technology make long distance high voltage grids unviable.
-Every community in Nunavut relies on independent diesel generators, fueled by the annual sealift re-supply during the summer shipping season.
+Low population, long distances between communities, severe weather, and remoteness of transportation and construction technology make a high voltage interconnected grid unviable.
+As a result, the utility oversees Nunavut’s system of 25 isolated microgrids—one in each community—each reliant on a dedicated diesel generator fuelled by the annual sealift re-supply during the summer shipping season.

 This dependence on diesel presents its own set of environmental and economic impacts, leaving the territory vulnerable to world energy price fluctuations.
 The first new power generation facility since the establishment of the company was the expansion of the Iqaluit power plant.

 The geography of Nunavut presents unique challenges to hydro-electric facilities, but the company is actively engaged in site reviews for hydro-electric developments in the 12-20 MW range around Iqaluit, the territorial capital.
 The hydro-electric plants are planned in Jaynes Inlet and Armshow South on the south shore of Frobisher Bay.

 During the 1970s, there had been suggestions of NCPC employing "slowpoke" nuclear generators to produce power in the many isolated communities.

 Since the establishment, periodic discussions continue regarding the possibility of combining Nunavut's fuel delivery functions under Qulliq Energy.

+Expansion

-Iqaluit Hydroelectric Project
+Iqaluit Nukkiksautiit Hydroelectric Project

 In 2005, Quilliq Energy initiated a study of potential sites near Iqaluit for the development of a hydroelectric power station.
 Two sites, Jaynes Inlet and Armshow South, were selected as the most cost-effective and viable solutions after comprehensive research.
 The Jaynes Inlet site would be the site of a 12.5 MW hydroelectric dam that is expected to meet Iqaluit's current energy demand.
 The Armshow South site would be the site of a 7.3 MW hydroelectric dam that would be developed when additional capacity is needed.

-However, Quilliq Energy does not have an adequate revenue surplus or borrowing ability in order to fund the project on its own, especially as 13 of the existing 25 diesel-fired power stations across the territory are in need of replacement.
-As a result, the hydroelectric project was shelved indefinitely in 2014.
+The hydroelectric initiative was revived in the 2020s as the Iqaluit Nukkiksautiit Hydroelectric Project, led by the Nunavut Nukkiksautiit Corporation (NNC).
+The proposed facility would be a 15–30 MW hydroelectric plant on the Kuugaluk River — approximately 60 km northeast of Iqaluit — designed to fully replace the city’s diesel-generated electricity.
+In February 2025, the Government of Canada committed up to $6 million through the Canadian Northern Economic Development Agency to support front-end engineering and design, including field investigations, regulatory preparation, and community engagement.
+In August 2025, NNC and Qulliq Energy Corporation signed a memorandum of understanding establishing the commercial framework for potential future power purchases.
+In November 2025, the project was formally referred to the federal Major Projects Office, placing it within a coordinated review process for large-scale infrastructure projects.
+According to public project documents and federal briefings, a final investment decision is targeted for 2029, with construction projected to begin in 2030 and commissioning in 2033, pending regulatory approvals and full capital financing.